Your output won't scale

 Context that travels with your code.

-Once your issues are refined and ready, hand them off.
-Choose sequential for simplicity, parallel for speed, or sprint for coordinated wave execution across complex dependency graphs.
+Refined issues go in.
+Committed code comes out.
+Choose sequential for simplicity, parallel for speed, or sprint for coordinated execution across dependency graphs.

 Sequential.
 Predictable.
 Fire and forget.